-- multi-ubiquitin chains, linked through Lysine 48, target protein for proteasome degradation. - K63 linkages are important for DNA repair and other functions.
+- multi-ubiquitin chains, linked through Lysine 48, target protein for proteasome degradation - K63 linkages direct DNA repair

-Monoubiquitylation versus multi-ubiquitylation
+Mono-ubiquitylation versus multi-ubiquitylation

 Multifaceted.
 Ubiquitin can attach to its various substrate proteins, either singly or in chains, and that in turn might determine what effect the ubiquitination has.
 (K29, K48, and K63 refer to the particular lysine amino acid used to link the ubiquitins to each other.)